 Central Time (America/Chicago): UTC-6 (CST) in winter, UTC-5 (CDT) in summer.
 The middle of the continent.
 Chicago, where railroad time was first debated, anchors this zone.

 Mountain Time (America/Denver): UTC-7 (MST) in winter, UTC-6 (MDT) in summer.
 The Rockies zone.
-Some areas of the Mountain zone, particularly in Indiana and parts of Arizona, have complicated histories of non-standard or non-DST observation.
+Some areas, particularly in Arizona, have complicated histories of non-standard or non-DST observation.

 Alaska Time (America/Anchorage): UTC-9 (AKST) in winter, UTC-8 (AKDT) in summer.
-Alaska is enormous: at some 586,000 square miles, it is larger than Texas, California, and Montana combined.
+Alaska is 665,384 square miles according to the US Census Bureau, larger than Texas, California, and Montana combined.
 At its western extreme, the Aleutian Islands continue almost to the International Date Line.

 Hawaii-Aleutian Time (Pacific/Honolulu): UTC-10 (HST) year-round.
 Hawaii does not observe DST.
-The Aleutian Islands, technically in the same IANA zone for part of the chain, do observe DST under America/Adak.
+The western Aleutian Islands use a separate IANA zone, America/Adak, which does observe DST under US rules.

 The Arizona Exception